Buffelsdraai Landfill Site Community Reforestation Project: Description

 The Buffelsdraai Landfill Site is located north-west of Durban city approximately 8 km west of the small town of Verulam, KwaZulu-Natal.
 It is the largest regional waste landfill site and is owned and managed by the eThekwini Municipality's Durban Solid Waste department.
 The footprint of the active landfill area (or solid waste disposal area) is 116.2 ha.
 Trees have been planted into 580 ha of the 787 ha buffer zone.
-The balance of the buffer zone would comprise existing grasslands, woodlands, wetlands and riparian areas, which would be restored and managed.
+The balance of the buffer zone comprises existing grasslands, woodlands, wetlands and riparian areas, which are being restored and managed.
 Additional trees were planted to create a border around the landfill footprint in order to screen off the landfill operations (of the odour, noise and visual effects) and act as a firebreak.
-A wide strip of thorny trees were planted around the buffer zone boundary, to act as a “living fence”.
-This “fence” is an alternative to the traditional barbed wire fence, and is considered effective in minimising incursions by vehicles, people and stock animals into the buffer zone area.
+A wide strip of thorny trees were planted around the buffer zone boundary, to act as a 'living fence'.
+This alternative fence is considered effective in minimising incursions by vehicles, people and stock animals into the buffer zone area.

-The EPCPD has plans to construct a regional ‘Reforestation Hub’ at the BLSCRP site.
-The centre will be used by researchers, scholars, community members and tourists that will come to learn about climate change adaptation and restoration ecology in a local context.
-The centre will comprise an indigenous tree nursery and a building that displays sustainability green technologies, such as solar panels, water capture, storage and reuse, efficient lighting etc.
+The Biodiversity Management Department has constructed a Centre of Excellence building on the site, which is used by researchers, scholars, community members and tourists.
+It is considered a centre of learning for climate change adaptation and restoration ecology.
+The centre showcases sustainability, green technologies such as solar panels, water capture, storage and reuse, efficient lighting etc. All timber in the building was sourced from invasive alien trees that were previously growing on the site.
+An indigenous tree nursery is adjacent to the building.

 Geology and soils

 A soil survey was undertaken prior to the rehabilitation of the buffer zone to determine the distribution of soil types.
 This would assist with identifying the likely historic distribution of primary vegetation types so that these may be replicated during rehabilitation of the site.
 The dominant geology within the site is Dwyka Tillite (of the Dwyka Group formations), a glacial conglomerate parent material that is base-rich, hard and resistant to weathering.
 The eastern boundary is composed of shale, sandstones and red sands of the Pietermaritzburg, Vryheid and Berea Formations.
 The central part of the study area is underlain by shales of the Ecca Group, Pietermaritzburg Formation.
 Eight soil forms were identified at Buffelsdraai.
 The historic landuse of sugarcane cultivation on moderate to steep slopes on site has resulted in the top 50 cm of the soil profile being completely mixed by land preparation activities as well as a net export of soil material by overland runoff and erosion of gullies.[5]
-The impacts of cultivation of the past several decades were likely to have influenced soil formation.
+The impacts of cultivation over the past several decades were likely to have influenced soil formation.

 Project benefits

-Benefits from the BLSCRP include: the restoration of biodiversity, restoration of ecosystems for improved delivery of ecosystem services, and the creation of jobs and livelihood benefits for poor communities.
-Success at the BLSCRP site has resulted in an expansion of the approach to two other project sites - one at iNanda Mountain and one at Paradise Valley Nature Reserve, all of which offer the same adaptation and mitigation co-benefits.
+Benefits from the Project include: the restoration of biodiversity, restoration of ecosystems for improved delivery of ecosystem services, and the creation of jobs and livelihood benefits for poor communities.
+Success at the site resulted in the same methodology being used at two other project sites - one at iNanda Mountain and one at Paradise Valley Nature Reserve.
+All offer the same adaptation and mitigation co-benefits.